Entire Homes / By Kerry O'Brien / April 23, 2015

 Homeowner guest post by Heather, Manhattan homeowner

-What I loved about Ed and Valeria is that they worked as a contractor and designer team.
-It was so helpful to have Valeria’s design eye on everything as I went through the process, and Ed is an extremely skilled craftsman who navigated the design (and many changes!) with ease.
+What I loved about my Sweeten design-build firm is that they worked as a contractor and designer team.
+It was so helpful to have the designer’s eye on everything as I went through the process, and the contractor is an extremely skilled craftsman who navigated the design (and many changes!) with ease.
 First, we decided on a plan that would knock out most of the wall between the kitchen and the blocked dining room.
 This change was the one I was most excited about: in addition to making the awkwardly placed dining room more functional, it was going to allow light from the kitchen window to flow into the space, which was especially key for me.

 Next we set to work designing the cabinetry and the functionality of the kitchen.
-I originally assumed that IKEA cabinets were the best bet for my budget, but Valeria helped me understand that custom cabinetry would add more storage and function to the kitchen, without adding all that much to the total cost.
+I originally assumed that IKEA cabinets were the best bet for my budget, but my designer helped me understand that custom cabinetry would add more storage and function to the kitchen, without adding all that much to the total cost.
 I was surprised to find out that I could make room for custom cabinets in my budget by keeping the designs and materials simple.
 I learned a lot during the design process – like how important electrical outlet placement is and that picking a paint color can be agonizing.
-Ed and Valeria were extremely patient with me.
+My Sweeten contractor and designer were extremely patient with me.
 I asked a million questions and changed my mind about materials a bunch of times.

 Moving walls?
 Not moving walls?
 Heather’s kitchen would have been gorgeous either way, but we’re so glad she was able to work with Sweeten’s experts to completely re-imagine the flow of her home.
 If your tiny kitchen is ready for a transformative overhaul, post your project on Sweeten and we’ll match you with renovation experts who are right for your project’s budget, location, scope, and style.